 - Lay out the tails using a T bevel set at the chosen angle.
 Make them equal in size.
 Allow

 for cutting both ends for the shoulders and a minimum of one quarter inch between tails to

-- Clamp the tail piece in a vice.
+- Clamp the tail piece in a woodworking vise.
 Use a dovetail saw to cut the shoulders and between tails.

 A coping saw is handy to get into the tight corners and cut the piece out.

 - Use a hammer and chisel to finish the job.

 - Now, put the socket piece vertically in the vice.
 Hold the tail piece horizontally at the

 end to allow tracing out the areas between the tails that were just cut.